August 4, 2010

 - Jesus demonstrates for whom he has established his new ‘interim government’ in the way the meal is shared: this is, of course, for the poor.

-- Jesus reclaims the cultic authority of the temple and its officiating priests, instituting his own replacement for the central daily offerings to God in the temple with the Eucharist.
+- Jesus reclaims the cultic authority of the temple and its officiating priests, instituting his own replacement—the Eucharist—for the central daily offerings to God in the temple.

 - Jesus takes a Nazirite vow, dedicating himself to wholehearted service as a consecrated ‘warrior’ to God’s deliverance of God’s people.